 I spent more than 15 years teaching English and training English teachers in Taiwan, Thailand, and Japan.
-I have also worked with practicing K-12 teachers in the United States who desired to obtain an endorsement in Teaching English as a Second Language.
+I have also trained practicing K-12 teachers in the United States who desired to obtain an endorsement in Teaching English as a Second Language.

 I came to Iowa State University from the Educational Testing Service (ETS), where I conducted research on the Test of English as a Foreign Language (TOEFL).
 I spent most of my time working on the speaking and listening sections of the test.
 While at ETS, I also served as the editor for the TOEFL Research Report Series and coordinator of the TOEFL Committee of Examiners research program.

-In addition to teaching and research, I serve as: a coordinator of the ISU second language English placement test, an Associate Editor for Language Assessment Quarterly, a member of the ISU Institutional Review Board (IRB), and a coordinator of the Applied Linguistics and Technology program.
+In addition to teaching and research, I serve as: a coordinator of the ISU second language English placement test, an Editor for Language Assessment Quarterly, and a member of the ISU Institutional Review Board (IRB.

 Ockey, G. J., & Chukharev-Hudilainen, E. (2018-2020).
 Assessing interactional competence: Machine vs. human task delivery.
 Educational Testing Service. $100,000